Labour Productivity Measures - National (Quarterly) (LPM)

 C) The Importance of Revisions

 The order of magnitude of the revisions to the quarterly labour productivity series over the three cycle of revisions to the CSNA data are another way to ascertain the quality of the data.
-For more details, see Revisions to Canada and United States Annual Estimates of Labour Productivity in the Business Sector, Statistics Canada, catalogue, no 15-212-X, ISSN 1920-8480, March 2012.
+For more details, see Revisions to Canada and United States Annual Estimates of Labour Productivity in the Business Sector, Statistics Canada, catalogue, no 15-212-X au catalogue, ISSN 1920-8499, Mars 2012.

 Statistics Canada is prohibited by law from releasing any data which would divulge information obtained under the Statistics Act that relates to any identifiable person, business or organization without the prior knowledge or the consent in writing of that person, business or organization.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.